Mitsubishi Mirage: Markets

-European versions were available as the 1300 GL, 1500 GLX, 1600 and 1800 GTi-16V, and 1800 diesels, with the three-door labelled Colt and the sedan and liftback called Lancer.
+European versions were available as the 1300 EL/GL, 1500 GL/GLi/GLX/GLXi, 1600 and 1800 GTi-16V, 1800 GLXi 4x4, and 1800 GL/GLX diesels.
+The three-door hatchback was labelled Colt while the sedan and liftback were called Lancer.
 Mitsubishi retailed a Colt "van" in select European markets, being the three-door body without rear side windows and therefore attracting reduced taxation in these jurisdictions.
+German buyers were also offered a lower-powered version of the catalyzed 1.3-liter engine, producing 60 PS at 5,500 rpm, to qualify for lower insurance premiums.
 In March 1990, the 124 PS, catalyzed 1600 GTi-16V was replaced by a 1.8-liter version with 136 PS.
 A few months later, this version also became available with a non-catalyzed engine for those European markets that still eschewed emissions controls.
-The next generation Lancer did not include a five-door hatchback; since this was a popular bodystyle in Europe Mitsubishi kept offering this model until mid-1994.
-Beginning in June 1992, these models were fitted with the new 1.6 and 1.8-litre 4G9 engines and with a fuel injected version of the 12 valve 1.3 engine from the next generation Colt/Lancer.
+The 8-valve, 1.3-litre engine was replaced by a somewhat more powerful, 12-valve version in June 1990; it was still carbureted, however.
+The next generation Lancer did not include a five-door hatchback; since this was a popular body style in Europe Mitsubishi kept offering this model until mid-1994.
+Beginning in June 1992, the higher line models were fitted with the new 1.6 and 1.8-litre engines from the 4G9 engine family; a fuel injected 75 PS version of the 12-valve 1.3-liter replaced the carbureted model used hitherto.
+The diesel engine was also replaced by a bigger 2.0-liter unit; although rare, it was only available in selected countries in mainland Europe.